fcolasante/dynARTwork/evaluation.md

 - **Money**: How much does our cloud based service cost us by using Machine Learning on Google cloud platform.
 - **Easy installation**: How long does configuration and deployment take for a fresh installation.
 - **Installation scalability**: If the installation requires specialized technicians or once configured, the installation managers can install the devices themselves.
-- Possibility of OTA updates to monitor the product remotely
+- Possibility of OTA updates to monitor the product remotely.

+In order to test our solution, we will proceed in this way:
+1. Input part: tested on IoTLab
+2. Core part: (ML + DB) deployed on Google Cloud Platform
+3. Artist Webapp: developed using Angular+Firebase and deployed on Firebase Hosting
+4. Output part: (Nucleo: -> HDMI -> Projector) not tested in real environment.
+We will draw up the output stream (digital artwork) on the artist screen.